Jerricho Cotchery: 2009 season

 After the departure of Laveranues Coles to the Cincinnati Bengals, Cotchery became the Jets' primary receiver.
 In Week 1, Cotchery had six catches for 90 yards in the Jets win over the Houston Texans.
 In week 3, Cotchery had eight receptions for 108 yards, as well as his first touchdown reception of the season in a win over the Tennessee Titans.
 Cotchery finished 2009 with fifty-seven catches for 821 yards.
-The Jets finished the regular season with a 9-7 record and made the playoffs as a wildcard.
+The Jets finished the regular season with a 9–7 record and made the playoffs as a wildcard.
 The Jets defeated the Cincinnati Bengals in the wildcard round, with Cotchery catching six passes for 67 yards.
-The following week, the Jets beat the San Diego Chargers to reach the AFC Championship game against the Indianapolis Colts, where the Jets lost 30-17, with Cotchery catching five passes for 100.
+The following week, the Jets beat the San Diego Chargers to reach the AFC Championship game against the Indianapolis Colts, where the Jets lost 30–17, with Cotchery catching five passes for 100 yards.

 2010 season

-On April 11, 2010, the New York Jets traded for wide receiver Santonio Holmes and in exchange gave up a fifth round pick in the 2010 NFL Draft.
+On April 11, 2010, the New York Jets traded for wide receiver Santonio Holmes and in exchange gave up a fifth round pick in the 2010 NFL draft.
 Cotchery was positioned as third-choice wide receiver, behind Holmes and Braylon Edwards.
-On November 14, 2010, he had three catches for 43 yards and a touchdown in a 26-20 overtime win over the Cleveland Browns.
+On November 14, 2010, he had three catches for 43 yards and a touchdown in a 26–20 overtime win over the Cleveland Browns.
 Cotchery hurt his groin that week and missed the following two games.
 Cotchery finished the 2010 season with forty-one catches for 433 yards with two touchdowns while playing in 14 games.
 He started five games, the lowest number since the 2005 season.
 He was released by the Jets on August 4, 2011.

 Pittsburgh Steelers

 Cotchery agreed to a one-year deal with the Pittsburgh Steelers on August 11, 2011, after he had met with the team at training camp the previous week.

+In the 2011 season, Cotchery recorded 16 receptions for 237 receiving yards and two receiving touchdowns in 13 games.

 On April 12, 2012, he was reported to have re-signed with the Steelers for two more years, agreeing to a deal worth around $3 million.

-Between 2011 and 2013, Cotchery appeared in 43 games for the Steelers.
-He recorded seventy-nine receptions for 1,044 yards and twelve touchdowns.
+In the 2012 season, Cotchery had 17 receptions for 205 receiving yards in 14 games and two starts.

+In the 2013 season, Cotchery had 46 receptions for 602 receiving yards and ten receiving touchdowns in 16 games and six starts.

 Carolina Panthers

 2014 season

 On March 20, 2014, Cotchery agreed to a two-year deal with the Carolina Panthers.
 He missed the week three game against the Pittsburgh Steelers because of a hamstring injury suffered during a practice on September 18.

-Through the first four weeks of the 2014 season, Cotchery had the distinction of being the only receiver in the NFL with double digit targets and to have a perfect catch rate – recording receptions on all thirteen targets thrown in his direction.
+He finished the 2014 season with 48 receptions for 580 receiving yards and one receiving touchdown in 15 games and 13 starts.